HeardLibrary/workshops/Makerspaces/makerspaces.md

 and creators, or to think creatively in their use and application of technology.
 This is important both inside and outside of traditional STEM disciplines.

-Makerspaces can change this fact by offering tools that push people to think creatively, to collaborate and share resources to solve problems, and to be innovative and strategic.
+Makerspaces can help to change this by offering tools that push people to think creatively, to collaborate and share resources to solve problems, and to be innovative and strategic.

 #### What if I am interested, but don't know much about technology?

 That's great!
 In fact, everyone should get involved; it's not all about the tech!
-In 2011, Google did a [mangement study] (http://www.thestreet.com/story/12328981/1/googles-project-oxygen-pumps-fresh-air-into-management.html) known as [_Project Oxygen_](https://prezi.com/f0pyxvrpwsbs/copy-of-google-project-oxygen/), which crunched data from every Google personnel back to 1998.
+In 2011, Google did a [mangement study] (http://www.thestreet.com/story/12328981/1/googles-project-oxygen-pumps-fresh-air-into-management.html) known as [_Project Oxygen_](https://prezi.com/f0pyxvrpwsbs/copy-of-google-project-oxygen/), which crunched data from all Google personnel back to 1998.
 It found that "technical expertise" didn't even make the list of the top skills of good managers!
 What did?
-Having a clear vision and strategy for your team, communicating well, actively listening, and being results-oriented and colalborative.
+Having a clear vision and strategy for your team, communicating well, actively listening, and being results-oriented and collaborative.

 In 2008, the [Society for Human Resource Management](http://www.shrm.org/pages/default.aspx) worked with the Wall Street Journal to do a [survey](http://www.shrm.org/Research/SurveyFindings/Articles/Documents/Critical%20Skills%20Needs%20and%20Resources%20for%20the%20Changing%20Workforce%20Survey%20Report.pdf) of the skills most sought after for new entrants to the workforce (i.e. our students!).
 Almost all of them are skills that